magpylib/magpylib/docs/examples/examples_21_compound_class.md

 ## Efficient 3D models

 The Matplotlib and Plotly libraries were not designed for complex 3D graphic outputs.
 As a result, it becomes often inconvenient and slow when attempting to display many 3D objects.
-One solution to this problem when dealing with large collections is to represent the latter by a single encompassing body, and to deactivate the individual 3D models of all children.
-This is demonstrated in the following example,
+One solution to this problem when dealing with large collections, is to represent the latter by a single encompassing body, and to deactivate the individual 3D models of all children.
+This is demonstrated in the following example.

 ```{code-cell} ipython3
 import magpylib as magpy